g0ldencybersec/CloudRecon/README.md

         String of the DB you want to connect to and save certs! (default "certificates.db") -h    print usage!
   -i string
-        Either IPs & CIDRs separated by commas, or a file with IPs/CIDRs on each line (default "NONE") -p string
+        Either IPs & CIDRs separated by commas, or a file with IPs/CIDRs on each line, or file contains ip:port format list. (default "NONE")
+  -p string
         TLS ports to check for certificates (default "443") -t int